DNS and Domain Names

 Conclusion

-In the same way that phones have phone numbers, servers on the internet have IP addresses.
+In the same way that phones have phone numbers to uniquely identify them, servers on the internet use IP addresses to enable communication.
 Since we're only human, we don't remember every phone number that we dial or every IP address that we visit.
 In order to make such things human friendly, we use names instead.

 Nameservers and DNS records act as the phone book and phone book entries of the internet.
 Note that I refer to the internet and not the web here.
-There is more at the application layer than the HTTP/HTTPS protocols, and so other types of servers, e.g., mail servers, may also have domain names and IP addresses to resolve.
+The web is strictly defined or limited to the HTTP/HTTPS protocol, and there are protocols at the OSI application layer.
+For example, email servers may also have domain names and IP addresses to resolve and use protocols like POP, IMAP, and SMTP.

 In this section, we covered the basics of DNS that include: